 Most psychoanalysts are highly trained psychotherapists prior to embarking on analytic training.
 There are, however, a few exceptions to the rule.
 This post examines analytic training for psychotherapists and for academic scholars.

 Psychoanalysts are among the most highly trained mental health professionals.
 Admission to psychoanalytic training is competitive and psychoanalysts are carefully selected.
-In general, applicants for psychoanalytic training have considerable psychotherapy experience prior to entering psychoanalytic training.
+In general, applicants have considerable psychotherapy experience prior to entering training.
 At institutes accredited by the American Psychoanalytic Association applicants must have completed professional training and be licensed as a psychologist, psychiatrist, counselor, social worker or in a related discipline.
 Over the last several years, there has been a trend in which mental health professionals have pursued analytic training mid-career.
 Consequently, many psychoanalytic candidates are already highly successful psychotherapists before entering training.

 Typically, training spans 5-12 years, though this varies widely across psychoanalytic institutes.
 It entails three primary components:

 A training psychoanalysis is completely confidential.
 Psychoanalytic candidates meet with their psychoanalyst, four or five times a week.
 The psychoanalysis typically takes place over a period of many years – generally 5-12 years.
 The second component, the treatment of patients under close supervision entails psychoanalyzing a minimum of three patients.
 These treatments span several years, and meet four or five times each week; taking place under regular (typically, weekly) supervision of a specially approved, Supervisory Analyst.